crowdAI/marlo-multi-agent-starter-kit/README.md

 ### Test Submission Locally
 Assuming you have docker and the rest of the dependencies installed..
 ```
-cd marlo-single-agent-starter-kit
+cd marlo-multi-agent-starter-kit
 # The following are the contents of the ./test_submission_locally.sh file
 # Hence you can alternatively call ./test_submission_locally.sh for the same effect.

-export IMAGE_NAME="marlo_random_agent"
+export IMAGE_NAME="marlo_random_agents"

 # Build Image from the repository
 ./build.sh

-# Ensure you have a Minecraft Client running on port 10000
+# Ensure you have a Minecraft Clients running on port 10000 and 10001
-# by doing : $MALMO_MINECRAFT_ROOT/launchClient.sh -port 10000
+# by doing :
+#    $MALMO_MINECRAFT_ROOT/launchClient.sh -port 10000
+# and
+#    $MALMO_MINECRAFT_ROOT/launchClient.sh -port 10001

 docker run --net=host -it $IMAGE_NAME /home/crowdai/run.sh

-# Now if everything works out well, then you should see the agent inside
+# Now if everything works out well, then you should see the agents inside
-# the docker container interacting with the minecraft client on your host.
+# the docker container interacting with the minecraft clients on your host.
 ```

 ## Important Concepts